jackfrancis/kamino/docs/origins.md

 This is a conceptually simple model - take a good node and basically say, when we scale, make more just like that one.
 One could call them "clones" of the known good instance.

-This provides not only a way to hoist all of the per-node "fixed" operations outside of the scaling loop, but compared to building an image in a staging environment, and testing nodes in a staging cluster we now have a definitive process by which to build nodes that we know actually work.
+This provides not only a way to hoist all of the per-node "fixed" operations outside of the scaling loop, but compared to building an image and testing it in a staging environment, we now have a more definitive process by which to build nodes that we know actually work.
 The image has, by definition, been tested in the cluster, has been running useful workloads, and has been fully patched with the latest OS updates.

 ### Conceptually Simple